What is a rare disease?

 Rare diseases include rare cancers such as childhood cancers, and some other well known conditions such as cystic fibrosis and Huntington’s disease.’

-Sweet’s syndrome is not genetic, but some people (mainly Japanese) are more likely to have the genetic marker HLA-B54.
-It most commonly affects adults, and only 5% to 8% of cases will be children.
+Sweet’s syndrome affects no more than 3 people per 10,000 (read more about incidence here).
+Unlike most autoinflammatory conditions it isn’t genetic, but people with Sweet’s syndrome, mainly Japanese, are more likely to have the genetic marker HLA-B54.
+It most commonly affects adults, particularly women, and only 5% to 8% of cases have been in children.

 © 2012-2017 Sweet’s Syndrome UK